 We’ll own any intellectual property rights we’ve developed prior to, or developed separately from this project and not paid for by you.
 We’ll own the unique combination of these elements that constitutes a complete design and we’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 Domain name purchase and transfer

 If you provide us a domain name already owned by yourself, we will arrange the transfer our end for a fee of £20, plus any yearly domain fees we incur in excess of £15.
 This domain remains your property for the length of your contract.
-Following the completion of our contract, you may request the transfer of this domain at any time, for a fee of £20.
+Following the completion of our contract and full up to date payment, you may request the transfer of this domain back to you, for a fee of £20.

 Displaying our work